Complete the eligibility checklist. If you can answer yes to all the questions, your business may be eligible for the program.

 B) Those serving as a public utility, as defined in Minnesota Statutes section 336B.01

 C) Those primarily engaged in lobbying, gambling, entertainment, professional sports, political consulting, leisure, hospitality, or professional services provided by attorneys, accountants, business consultants, physicians, or health care consultants

 D) Those not participating in a traded sector.
 Companies participating in a traded sector sell a significant amount of goods or services in non-local markets.

 Yes.
-Businesses must agree to pay each employee at the expansion facility compensation -- which includes cash wages, plus benefits not mandated by law -- of at least 120 percent of the federal poverty level for a family of four.
+Businesses must agree to pay each employee at the expansion facility compensation -- which includes cash wages, plus benefits not mandated by law -- of at least 120% of the federal poverty level for a family of four.
 This rate is adjusted annually and must be maintained for the seven-year certification period.
 This requirement is not effective until 60 days prior to the business submitting its first sales tax refund claim.

 Yes, compensation includes cash wages and benefits not mandated by law, such as health insurance, life insurance, vacation time, etc. The employer portion of Social Security (FICA), unemployment insurance, Medicare, and the like are not included in compensation.